DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 MPLS

-- Many different technologies can be used to connect to a SERVICE PROVIDER’s MPLS NETWORK for WAN Service
+- Many different technologies can be used to connect to a SERVICE PROVIDER’s MPLS network for WAN Service

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c6e6e60d-2a96-415e-82a2-a090c38a68a3)

 INTERNET CONNECTIVITY

 - There are countless ways for an enterprise to connect to the INTERNET
-- For example, PRIVATE WAN technologies such as LEASED LINES and MPLS VPNs can be used to connect to a SERVICE PROVIDER’s INTERNET infrastructure
+- For example, PRIVATE WAN technologies such as leased lines and MPLS VPNs can be used to connect to a SERVICE PROVIDER’s INTERNET infrastructure
 - In addition, technologies such as CATV and DSL commonly used by consumers (Home Internet Access) can also be used by an enterprise
 - These days for both enterprise and consumer INTERNET access, FIBER OPTIC ETHERNET connections are growing in popularity due to high speeds they provide over long distances
 - Let’s briefly look at TWO INTERNET access technologies mentioned above: